 The Cloud as a Tectonic Shift in IT:

-Part 3, The Death of Operating Systems (as We Know Them), discusses how operating systems will evolve under the new IT service paradigms
+Part 3, This Article - discusses how operating systems will evolve under the new IT service paradigms

 Part 4, The Death of Middleware , predicts the impact of PaaS on traditional middleware

 Part 5, Conclusion , the cloud is IT's most tectonic shift